0xAX/asm/content/asm_6.md

 |       0.80 * 2 |   1.60 |             1 |            0.60 |
 |       0.60 * 2 |   1.20 |             1 |            0.20 |

-We may see that starting from the step `5` (or first four bits `1001`), the pattern `0011` repeats forever.
-Such repeatable part we will write down in brackets.
-So for example, the number `5.575` we will write in binary form as `101.1001(0011)`.
-The interesting fact - if we will try to convert this binary number back to decimal representation, we will end up with slight different number than our original number.
-That's why every floating-point number in a computer is just an approximation of the original value.
-Because of this you may now understand the well known example - let's try to ask [Python](https://www.python.org/) to do the simple compilation:
+We can see that starting from step 5 (after the first four bits `1001`), the pattern `0011` repeats forever.
+Such repeatable parts are written down in brackets.
+For example, the number `5.575` in a binary form is `101.1001(0011)`.

+Here’s an interesting fact: if you convert a binary floating-point number back to decimal, you might not get exactly the same number you started with.
+That’s because floating-point numbers in a computer are only approximations of real values.
+This helps to understand a well-known example - let's try to ask [Python](https://www.python.org/) to do the simple computation:

 ```
 >>> 0.1 + 0.2